 How many words a day do you write?
 When I am writing everyday (which is not all the time!)
 I can write anywhere from a few hundred words to up to 2,000.

 Will you write more books for us?
 I’m honored to say that I will!
-The Ava Murray books are part of a series, and I’m currently writing one that is scheduled to come out in summer 2020.
+The Ava Murray books are part of a series, and I’m currently writing one that is scheduled to come out in late 2020 or early 2021.